deepset-ai/haystack-sagemaker/README.md

  We've also included notebooks for them both in `notebooks/` which you can optionally use to create and run each pipeline step by step.

+**Prerequisites**
+To run the Haystack pipelines and use the models from SageMaker in this repository, you need an AWS account, and we suggest setting up [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) on your machine.

 ## The Data
 This showcase includes some documents we've crawled from the OpenSearch website and documentation pages.
 You can index these into your own `OpenSearchDocumentStore` using `opensearch_indexing_pipeline.py` or `notebooks/opensearch_indexing_pipeline.ipynb`.